You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Where Do You List Bonus Content On A Sales Page?

-The most important place to list your bonus content is on your course sales page.
-It’s best to use the bonus material to really over-deliver on the skills that prospective student wants to learn.
+The most effective place to showcase your bonus content is on your course sales page.
+Use the bonus material to exceed expectations and reinforce the key skills your prospective students are eager to learn.

 Formatting Your Expanded Bonus Content Information

-The fully expanded bonus information on your sales page should be a large content block.
-It should have its own header title.
+The fully detailed bonus information on your sales page should be presented as a prominent content block with a dedicated header.

 For example,